StefanoF66/Mal-cev-clones-over-0-1-2-up-to-minor-equivalence/README.md

 This repository contains databases related to **Mal'cev clones** on a 3-element set, classified up to **minor equivalence**.
 The data is organized into three directories, each providing different aspects of the classification.

 ## **1. Standard Relations**
-The `Standard_relations` directory contains a JSON file that lists all relations used by **A. Bulatov** in [REFERENCE] to characterize Mal'cev clones on a 3-element set.
+The `Standard_relations` directory contains a JSON file that lists all relations used by **A. Bulatov** in *Three-element Mal′tsev algebras.* Acta Sci.
+Math.
+(Szeged), 71(3-4):469–500, 2005. to characterize Mal'cev clones on a 3-element set.

 ## **2. Functional Generators**
 The `Functional_generators` directory includes data on functional generators of polymorphism clones, structured as follows: